containers/buildah/docs/buildah-commit.md

 This example saves an image based on the container, but stores dates based on epoch time.
 `buildah commit --timestamp=0 containerID newImageName`

-### Building an multi-architecture image using a --manifest option (Requires emulation software)
+### Building an multi-architecture image using the --manifest option (requires emulation software)

 ```
 #!/bin/sh